 As with any shoot, you should prepare the night before.
 Charge your batteries and pack all your gear.

 During the interior photography session, make sure to shoot at an appropriate height.
 This is approximately 5′ or so for interiors.
 And keep the camera as straight as possible to avoid added distortion.

 While editing your interior photographs, you want to make sure to correct for the lens that you used.
 Here you can straighten any verticals (and horizontals for the straight-on shots).

 Keep consistency in mind when deciding whether to turn on interior lights or not.
 And bear in mind that you’ll want to colour correct for any lights you keep on.

 Creating those flashy interior photographs for magazines may seem out of reach.
 But keeping these tips in mind will get you on your way!

+Begin with basics and continue to add layers of depth and precision.
 Interior design photography clients are looking for a final product that speaks of luxury and warmth.
-And they’ll most likely want to be involved in the process with you.
+They’ll want to be involved in the process with you.

 Creating collaborative photoshoots can not only make your clients happy.
 It also produces beautiful interior photography.
 And it creates working relationships that will keep your business running for years.